Understanding Land and Buildings Transaction Tax (LBTT) in Scotland

 Key Takeaways

-- Different rates apply for residential properties, commercial properties, and leases.
+• Different rates apply to residential and commercial properties

 Historical Context of LBTT